Robert Lee Yates' house

 Yates cruised for victims in a 1977 white Corvette.

-At the time, the police were on the lookout for a white Corvette, as his victim, Jennifer Joseph, was last seen getting into one.
+At the time, the police were on the lookout for a white Corvette, as a victim named Jennifer Joseph had been last seen getting into one.

 However, the officer who made the stop wrote "Camaro" by mistake.